Complexity Blowup for Solutions of the Laplace and the Diffusion Equation

 \subsection{On a compact spatial domain}

 Let $L>0$ and supplement the heat equation \eqref{heat} with initial and periodic boundary conditions given by Then, the unique solution of \eqref{heat} is given by see \cite{Cann84ODHE}.
 Now, we are in the position to state the main result: \begin{theorem} Let $L>0$ and $t_0\in \mathbb{R}_c\cap (0,+\infty)$ be polynomial-time computable numbers.
-Denot3 by $S$ the solution operator that maps $g$ to the unique solution $u=Sg$ of the initial-boundary value problem of the heat equation \eqref{heat}.
-Then, there exists a polynomial-time computable input $g\in \mathrm{C}([0,L])$ such that the mapping $[t_0,+\infty)\times [0,L]\ni (t,x)\mapsto u(t,x)=(Sg)(t,x)$ is computable and the calculation is $\# P_1$-complete. \end{theorem} Since the proof has a similar structure as the proof of Theorem \ref{th:Laplace.d}, we postpone it to Appendix \ref{se:appendix.b}.
+Denote by $S$ the solution operator that maps $g$ to the unique solution $u=Sg$ of the initial-boundary value problem of the heat equation \eqref{heat}.
+Then, for all polynomial-time computable functions $g\in \mathrm{C}([0,L])$, the mapping $[t_0,+\infty)\times [0,L]\ni (t,x)\mapsto u(t,x)=(Sg)(t,x)$ is computable, and it is polynomial-time computable if and only if $FP_1=\# P_1$. \end{theorem} Since the proof has a similar structure as the proof of Theorem \ref{th:Laplace.d}, we postpone it to Appendix \ref{se:appendix.b}.